kevinhartig/ipfs-file-encryption/README.md

 # IPFS File Encryption in NodeJS

 This repo shows how to encrypt files prior to uploading them to IPFS.
-Similarly it can decrypt and download these files.
+Similarly, it can decrypt and download these files.
 The solution uses both RSA and AES encryption algorithms to achieve maximum security.

 ## installation
 Download and install IPFS CLI: https://docs.ipfs.io/install/command-line/#official-distributions